sovrynn/ecdo/1-EVIDENCE/physical-material/paleomagnetic/recent-anomalies/README.md

 ## North America Holocene Paleomagnetic Data

-I see end of Younger Dryas, 6200 BC, and 400 BC event in here.
+I see end of Younger Dryas, 6200 BC, and 400 BC event in here, simply based on the changes in inclination.

 ![](img/notam-paleomag1.png)
 ![](img/notam-paleomag2.png)